The Green Takeover

 We are planting trees in two tropical forest areas:

-- San Martin Province, Peru, in the upper part of the Peruvian Amazon rainforest.
-Home to many plant and animal species, this region is being rapidly deforested due to logging, mining, agriculture and an influx of settlers.
+- Peru, mainly in San Martin Province, located in the upper part of the Peruvian Amazon rainforest.
+Home to many plant and animal species, this region is being rapidly deforested due to logging, mining, agriculture and an influx of settlers

 HEALING THE EARTH, HELPING PEOPLE

-Reforest'Action has chosen to use the Maya nut tree for both the Guatemala and Peru reforestation projects.
-The trees will be planted by local indigenous communities (in partnership with the Maya Nut Institute), who will eventually harvest, market and eat the nuts.
-A traditional part of Mayan forest gardens, the Maya nut tree is more valuable alive, as a food source, than cut for timber.
-Once trees have matured, one hectare can provide £9,500 of revenue per year.
-This will help ensure that the forests we plant will grow and thrive long into the future.
+Reforest’Action has chosen to use the Maya nut tree for the Peru reforestation project.
+The trees will be planted by local ingenious communities who will eventually harvest, market and eat the nuts.
+Once trees have matured approx. 2.5 acres can provide $15,000 of revenue per year plus the CO2 sequestration will help tackle climate change.

 - Mature Maya nut (Brosimum aicastrum) trees can grow up to 40m tall and more than 2m in diameter